clesssalvein/mikrotik-switch-isp/README.md

 # Description

-The system is designed to automatically switch (reassign the default gateway) to a lower priority ISP if several providers are configured on the Mikrotik router, and one or more of higher priority ISP fail.
+The system is designed to automatically switch (reassign the default gateway) to a lower priority ISP if several providers are configured on the Mikrotik router, and one or more of higher priority ISP failed.

 # Requirements